CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/Exceptions/http/invalid-request-exception.md

 ---
 title: "InvalidRequestException"
 linkTitle: "InvalidRequestException"
-description: "The exception thrown when an issue occurs with an HTTP request."
+description: "The exception thrown when an issue occurs with an HTTP request or a SOAP request."
 ---

 # {{% param title %}}